PApostol/pytypos/README.md

 #### Other Examples
 ```
-# scan a Java file for comments (i.e. "// this is a comment") and give suggestions with a french dictionary
+# recursively scan "foo/bar/" for any text in RST files and give suggestions, but skip file "foo/UPDATE.rst" and exclude the words "repos" and "GitHub"
-typos = Pytypos(target='/a/b/c.java', match_identifier='//', dictionary='fr', suggestions=True)
+Pytypos(target='foo/bar/', match_identifier='', file_extension='rst', recursive=True, suggestions=True, exclude_file_list=['foo/UPDATE.rst'], exclude_word_list=['repos', 'GitHub'])

-# recursively scan target for any text in RST files and give suggestions
+# scan the "a/b/c.java" Java file for comments (i.e. "// this is a comment") and give suggestions with a french dictionary, but exclude words found in "exclusions.txt"
-typos = Pytypos(target='/foo/bar/', match_identifier='', file_extension='rst', recursive=True, suggestions=True)
+Pytypos(target='a/b/c.java', match_identifier='//', dictionary='fr', suggestions=True, exclude_word_file='exclusions.txt')
 ```

 #### Testing